BNPL Experience — Increasing Conversion in High-Stakes Fintech

 Minimizes cognitive load at each step.
 The difference wasn't visual — it was how info is structured.

-"Users don't evaluate UI — they evaluate risk.
-Good fintech design reduces uncertainty, not just friction."
+"Users don't just evaluate the UI — they evaluate risk.
+Great fintech design isn't just about removing friction; it's about reducing uncertainty."

-In this project, I designed a financial product that balances speed, absolute clarity, and strict real-world constraints.
-My core focus is making complex backend systems feel simple and safe for the end user, without losing financial correctness.
-This approach to handling money and building trust directly aligns with Revolut's DNA of building fast, transparent, and user-centric financial tools.
+In this project, I designed a financial product that balances velocity, absolute transparency, and strict real-world constraints.
+My primary focus was to make complex backend systems feel simple and secure for the end-user without compromising financial accuracy.